dltoth/UPnPLib/README.md

 **Important Note:** In this library, only root devices (<i>RootDevice</i>) can have embedded devices (<i>UPnPDevice</i>), and the number of embedded devices is limited to 8.
 Both root devices and embedded devices can have services (<i>UPnPService</i>), and the number of services is also limited to 8.

 In terms of class heirarchy, <i>RootDevice</i> is a subclass of <i>UPnPDevice</i>, which in turn is a subclass of <i>UPnPObject</i>, and <i>UPnPService</i> is a subclass of <i>UPnPObject</i>.
 The classes <i>RootDevice</i>, <i>UPnPDevice</i>, <i>UPnPService</i> and <i>SSDP</i> are expected to be constructed and managed in global scope above the setup() function in an Arduino sketch.
 Copy construction and and Object assignment are not allowed; objects are expected to live over the life of an executing application, where UPnPObjects are passed via pointer.
-The RootDevice is accessible over HTTP at the location <i>http\://device-IP:port</i>, so there must only be a single RootDevice per ESP device.
+The RootDevice is accessible over HTTP at the location `http://device-IP:port`, so there must only be a single RootDevice per ESP device.
 RootDevice is a container for embedded UPnPDevices, which in turn provide functionality.

-A basic sketch has the following form:
+A [basic sketch](https://github.com/dltoth/UPnPLib/blob/main/examples/UPnPLib/UPnPLib.ino) has the following form:

 ```
 #define AP_SSID "My_SSID"